 Motion Graphics – CV

-Kristiyan Despodov took a different approach to a video CV by showcasing his design skills.
+Kristiyan Despodov takes a different approach to a video CV by showcasing his design skills.
 He’s created more of a portfolio video than a CV, which is an excellent choice for someone in a creative field like graphic design.

 Best Video CV Ever – Mark Leruste